mozman/ezdxf/docs/source/tutorials/angular_dimension.rst

     `Ezdxf` does not consider all DIMSTYLE variables, so the rendering results are different from CAD applications.

+The first example shows an angular dimension for an angle defined by two lines:

 .. code-block:: Python

     import ezdxf